-Community Arts (CA) supports local arts projects and activities that enable Bronx communities to experience and engage with the performing, literary, media, and visual arts.
-All projects must be community based and open to the general public.
-Local non-profit organizations may apply directly to this program; individual artists or collectives must apply either through a Bronx-based fiscal sponsor, or in partnership with a community-based non-profit organization based in the Bronx.
-Grants range from $1,000 to $5,000.
+For Community Arts (CA) local nonprofit organizations may apply directly; individual artists or collectives must apply either through a Bronx-based fiscal sponsor or in partnership with a community-based nonprofit organization based in The Bronx.

 Grant Panelists Wanted

-Apply to serve as a panelist at the Bronx Council on the Arts (BCA) and help make a difference in arts funding in the borough.
+Apply to serve as a panelist for the Bronx Council on the Arts (BCA) and help make a difference in arts funding in the borough.